 Measles is caused by a virus.

-Symptoms of measles include fever, runny nose, hacking cough, red eyes, and a red itchy rash.
+Symptoms include fever, runny nose, hacking cough, red eyes, and a red itchy rash.

 The diagnosis is based on typical symptoms and the characteristic rash.

-Measles is rarely serious in healthy children, although occasionally it can be fatal or lead to brain damage.
+Although the majority of children recover, occasionally measles can be fatal or lead to brain damage.

 Routine vaccination can prevent the infection.

 Before measles vaccination became widely available, measles epidemics occurred every 2 or 3 years, particularly in preschool-aged and school-aged children.
 Small, localized outbreaks occurred during the other years.
 Measles is still common in other countries.
-Worldwide, each year measles infects about 20 million people and causes about 200,000 deaths, primarily in children.
+Worldwide, each year, measles infects about 10 million people and causes about 100,000 to 200,000 deaths, primarily in children.
 In the United States, measles is uncommon because of routine childhood vaccination.
 From 2000 to 2007, an average of only 63 cases per year were reported to the Centers for Disease Control and Prevention (CDC).
-But measles cases are increasing in the United States.
-In 2014, over 600 cases were reported in just the first 9 months of the year.
-This increase is probably the result of fewer children receiving the measles vaccine because some parents refuse it and the result of infection that is spread by travelers or immigrants from areas where measles is more common.
+However, in 2019, 1,282 cases of measles were reported to the CDC.
+This is the highest number reported since 1992.
+The increase is the result of fewer children receiving the measles vaccine because some parents refuse it and the result of infection that is spread by travelers or immigrants from areas where measles is more common.
 Infection that is spread by travelers or immigrants especially occurs in places where many people group together (such as college campuses) or communities that limit contact with outsiders (such as traditional-observant Jewish communities, Amish, and Mennonites).
 In 2020, only 13 cases were reported in the United States amid the COVID-19 global pandemic COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV-2.
 COVID-19 was first reported in late 2019 in Wuhan, China... read more .

 A woman who has had measles or has been vaccinated passes immunity (in the form of antibodies) to her child.
 This immunity lasts for most of the first year of life.
 Thereafter, however, susceptibility to measles is high unless vaccination is given.
 A person who has had measles develops immunity and typically cannot contract it again.